Introduction: buying stocks for beginners

 A bid price is the highest amount you’re willing to pay to purchase a share of a company’s stock.
 The asking price, on the other hand, is exactly the reverse.
 The minimal price at which the seller is willing to sell the shares is represented by this number.
 Decide on the right bid and ask price to achieve a profitable trade.

-Choosing a stock order type is part of executing a trade when you buy or sell a stock, and most orders fall under the following two categories.
+There are different types of orders used in trading – choosing a stock order type is part of executing a trade when you buy or sell a stock, and most orders fall under the following two categories: stop-limit orders and stop-loss orders.

 - Because a market order does not specify a price, your order will be executed quickly and filled.